 Drain tiles are your home's hidden defense against basement water problems.
-When they clog with sediment, roots, and mineral buildup, water has nowhere to go — except into your basement.
+When they clog up, water has nowhere to go — except into your basement.
 Regular cleaning prevents costly water damage.

 Calling hours: 7 AM – 7 PM | No answer?
 Leave a message or request a quote above.

-Drain tiles (also called weeping tiles or perimeter drains) are the underground pipes that collect groundwater around your foundation and direct it away from your home.
-Over time, these pipes accumulate sediment, mineral deposits, root intrusion, and debris that restrict water flow.
+Drain tiles are the underground pipes around your foundation that collect groundwater and direct it away from your home.
+Over time, they fill up with sediment, mineral buildup, and root intrusion that block the water flow.

-Clogged drain tiles are the #1 cause of basement water problems.
-Regular cleaning keeps water flowing away from your foundation.
+Clogged drain tiles are the number one cause of basement water problems.
+Regular cleaning keeps water moving away from your foundation.

-Drain tile replacement can cost $5,000-$15,000+.
-Regular cleaning extends the life of your existing system for a fraction of the cost.
+Replacing drain tiles can cost $5,000–$15,000+.
+Regular cleaning extends the life of your existing system for a fraction of that.

-Basement moisture from poor drainage creates the perfect environment for mold.
-Keeping drain tiles clear keeps your basement dry.
+A damp basement is a breeding ground for mold.
+Keeping your drain tiles clear keeps your basement dry.

-Hydrostatic pressure from trapped water can crack foundation walls.
-Proper drainage relieves this pressure.
+Water pressure from poor drainage can crack your foundation walls.
+Proper drainage prevents that.

-We use commercial-grade flushing equipment that clears blockages consumer tools simply can't reach.
+We use commercial-grade equipment that clears blockages consumer tools can't reach.

-Know that your home's drainage system is functioning properly before Wisconsin's heavy rain and snowmelt seasons.
+Know that your drainage system is working properly before Wisconsin's heavy rain and snowmelt seasons.

 Simple, professional, and thorough — every time.

-Common signs include basement dampness or water seepage, water stains on foundation walls, musty basement odors, and standing water near your foundation after rain.
+Common signs include basement dampness, water seepage, water stains on foundation walls, musty smells, and standing water near your foundation after rain.

-We recommend every 2-3 years for most homes, or annually for properties with heavy tree cover, clay soil, or a history of basement water issues.
+Every 2–3 years for most homes, or more often if you have heavy tree cover, clay soil, or a history of basement water issues.

-Our service focuses on cleaning and flushing.
-If we discover broken or collapsed sections, we'll document the issue and recommend a repair specialist.
+Our focus is cleaning and flushing.
+If we find broken or collapsed sections, we'll let you know and recommend a repair specialist.

-Most homes have drain tile access points near the foundation.
-We can help locate your system's access points and assess the layout.
+Most homes have access points near the foundation.
+We can help locate your system and assess the layout.

 Don't wait for a wet basement to think about your drain tiles.
 Get a free assessment and protect your home.